 Lithium batteries must be replaced with alkaline when the weather begins to warm again.
 If lithium batteries are used in the product during warm weather, this can cause fires which are not covered by your door opener's warranty.

 Alternatively, your Door Opener can be powered using an external power source.
 Please see our "External Power Options" article.
+Our more recent style ChickenGuard devices, Pro and all in one can also be powered by mains electricity with a rechargeable battery backup.
+This setup provides uninterrupted operation during power outages by automatically switching to the rechargeable batteries.

 Need further assistance?